January 2005 (Part 3)

 I am very sorry if you have responded to such a question earlier, but I have not found out how I could search for your answer to such a question or a similar question.

-I just finished reading your book “The Art of Shaolin Kung Fu” and it has given me great inspiration to lean Kung Fu.
+I just finished reading your book, “The Art of Shaolin Kung Fu”, and it has given me great inspiration to lean Kung Fu.
 I have been practicing Wado Ryu Karate for a little over a year now and would like to take the step to the next level with Shaolin Kung Fu.
 Can I go to China and train at a temple for the summer between my class semesters?
-I understand your point in the book on needing a experienced and competent teacher and feel this would be the best approach for learning.
+I understand your point in the book on needing an experienced and competent teacher and feel this would be the best approach for learning.

 — Jonathan, USA